fisnikmustafa/ML-2025/README.md

 [FitLife: Health & Fitness Tracking Dataset](https://www.kaggle.com/datasets/jijagallery/fitlife-health-and-fitness-tracking-dataset): This dataset includes additional health-related information, such as Blood Pressure, Stress Level, Smoking Status, Health Condition, etc. These attributes are merged with the first dataset based on matching features (like Age, Height (cm), Weight (kg), and BMI), allowing us to enhance the information in the first dataset and make it more unique.

 The primary focus is on matching the individuals between the two datasets using common features, while adding supplementary information from the second dataset to enrich the data for further analysis.
+The final (merged) dataset contains 10000 rows and 22 attributes.

 ## Overview